Michaelgwei86/kubernetes/Kubernetes/README.md

       - secretRef:
         name: app-secret
 ```
-Secrets are not encrypted but rather encoded and can be decoded using the same method.
-Therefore, do not upload your
++ Secrets are not encrypted but rather encoded and can be decoded using the same method.
-secret files to the GitHub repo.
++ Therefore, do not upload your secret files to the GitHub repo.

 You can enable encryption at rest:
 ```sh
 kubectl get secrets --all-namespaces -o jason | kubectl replace -f -
 ```
 https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/

-## PersistentVolume (PV)
+## i. *PersistentVolume (PV)*

 + A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator
 + PVs are volume plugins like Volumes, but have a lifecycle independent of any individual Pod that uses the PV
 ```sh